johnfairh/swift-sass/README.md

 implementations, and was
 [deprecated in 2020](https://sass-lang.com/blog/libsass-is-deprecated).
-However, work is underway to revive the project and it may be that LibSass 4 emerges as an alternative Sass implementation with the same level of language support as Dart Sass.
-As of spring 2023 this revival effort is on hold: I'm not holding my breath.
+However, work is underway to revive the project and it may be that LibSass 4 or [libsass-ng](https://github.com/mgreter/libsass-ng/) emerges as an alternative Sass implementation with the same level of language support as Dart Sass.
+As of summer 2024 this revival effort is showing signs of life but I'm still not holding my breath.

 See the experimental [libsass4 branch](https://github.com/johnfairh/swift-sass/tree/libsass4)
-for the current state of development: if LibSass itself manages to get to a relased V4 then this `swift-sass` package will support it as an alternative integration.
+for the current state of development: if LibSass itself manages to get to a release then this `swift-sass` package will support it as an alternative integration.

 ## Contributions